 An excessive amount of algae can also make your aquarium look cloudy.
 It's normally green algae that occurs in aquariums that are exposed to too much light, whether that be direct sunlight, or aquarium lights that are left on for too long.
 High nitrate levels will encourage algae to grow so if you don't carry out enough water changes you may experience green cloudy water.
 If you are experiencing green cloudy water then carry out extra water changes, reduce feeding and cut down the amount aquarium lighting the aquarium receives during the day.

 A very good example of when fish tanks often go cloudy is when people bring a goldfish home from the fair and put it in a bowl.
 This practice is hopefully quite rare now, but years ago, people didn't think that their goldfish needed any filtration.
 Of course all fish produce waste (ammonia) and without the means to remove this, the water will turn cloudy.
+We would never advocate keeping fish without filtration.
+However if you do happen to be keeping a goldfish in a bowl without filtration then you should change the water on a daily basis ensuring toxins don't reach lethal levels.
+Always make sure that you use a water conditioner to remove chlorine.
+Remember that goldfish are cold water fish so there's no need to add heated water.

 Your aquarium water may well look nice and clear when the lights are not switched on.
 However when you switch them on things look a little bit murky.
 It may not be a case that you have any problems such as a bacterial or algae bloom, it could be as simple as lots of bubbles in the water, especially if you've got a fairly strong filtration system.